 I began painting by accident, or fate or both.
-Inspired by an artist I met in Paris I began sketching people in cafés in Antwerp and Berlin, offering them my drawings.
-Upon returning to Bushwick in the summer of 2018 I began working on large canvases primarily with acrylics and pastels.
-A young couple in Manhattan commissioned an abstract work for their apartment, followed by a similar request from a young banker living in Brooklyn.
+Inspired by an artist I met in Paris one recent summer I began sketching people in cafés in Antwerp and Berlin, offering them my drawings.
+Upon returning to NYC I began working on large canvases primarily with acrylics and pastels.
+Recently I embarked on a collection of essays entitled "Things I Know".

-After graduating from college I went to work as an investment banker at Goldman Sachs.
+After graduating from college in my native North Carolina I went to work as an investment banker at Goldman Sachs.
 Then a start-up entrepreneur.
 Then US politics- the second gay person in US history to run for the US Senate.
 That was a watershed experience and baptismal by fire.